pingqingsheng/webpage/content/blog/Build a R Package with Rcpp in 30 minutes.md

 </p>

 <p style=' font-family:"Times New Rome"; font-size:14pt '>
 Let's try to build a small package with <code> Rcpp </code>.
 Take the Poisson LASSO regression as an example.
-I'm gonna to install this model with ADMM algorithm and through <code> armidillo </code> package.
+I'm gonna to install this model with ADMM algorithm and through <code> RcppArmadillo </code> package.
 </p>

 <p style=' font-family:"Times New Rome"; font-size:14pt '>
 So let's get start:
 </p>

+<br><br>

 ### __Prerequisite__